-Facebook: Kilimanjaro Marathon
+21. Kilimanjaro Marathon (February)

 With Africa's highest mountain (and the world's highest free-standing mountain) as an inspiring backdrop for this race, you'll run along old tarred roads for the duration of the 26.2 miles.
 The course starts at Moshi Stadium, continues for a while on flat ground, before slowly inclining towards the turn-around point.
 Once you reach halfway, though, it's all downhill back to the stadium.
 On your route, you'll continually pass farms, villages, banana and coffee plantations and patches of forest.

-Facebook: Wineglass Marathon
+22. Wineglass Marathon (October)

 Local residents line up along the course to motivate runners.
-Runners in this race walk away with some impressive swag -- the medal is hand-made glass.
+Runners in this race walk away with some impressive swag — the medal is hand-made glass.
 Runners also get a wine glass and mini bottle of champagne!
 The town of Corning offers special discounts in stores and restaurants to participants in this Boston-qualifying race.

 - Brian Moses; Omnibar; Missoula, Mont.